 Tummy tucks do not eliminate the need for a healthy diet and exercise.
 Abdominoplasty is not a weight loss procedure, and you should be within your desired weight range before undergoing the surgery.
 We encourage our patients to think of results in terms of inches, not pounds, and recommend you maintain a healthy lifestyle post-surgery.

-Abdominoplasty can be truly transformative, and I encourage you to visit our gallery of before and after photos to get a better idea of your potential with a tummy tuck.
+Abdominoplasty can be truly transformative, and I encourage you to visit our gallery to see more before and after photos to get a better idea of your potential with a tummy tuck.
+If you’re interested in learning more about the procedure or speaking with a board-certified plastic surgeon about your options, please call our office today at (208) 881-5351 or request a consultation.